-Pensacola Bay was discovered by the Spanish adventurer, Panfilo de Narvaez, who landed on the south shore of Santa Rosa Island in October 1528.
+Pensacola Bay was discovered by the Spanish adventurer Panfilo de Narvaez, who landed on the south shore of Santa Rosa Island in October 1528.
 Bon Tristan de Luna y Arellano attempted to establish a permanent settlement in 1559, but it was abandoned just two years later.
-In 1698, after a 1693 expedition by Don Carlos de Siguenza y Gongora, Spaniards resettled on the shores of Pensacola Bay and Austrian engineer Jaime Franck built a pine log field redoubt called San Carlos de Austria, on the bluff called La Barranca which overlooked the entrance channel of the bay.
+In 1698, after a 1693 expedition by Don Carlos de Siguenza y Gongora, Spaniards resettled on the shores of Pensacola Bay, and Austrian engineer Jaime Franck built a pine log field redoubt called San Carlos de Austria on the bluff called La Barranca, which overlooked the entrance channel of the bay.
 After contesting for the bay in 1719, the French destroyed the Spanish fortifications in 1720 and occupied the area until 1722.

-In 1788 though it was proposed to abandon the Pensacola site altogether and relocate the presidio at the bay entrance channel, the officially approved scheme was not instituted.
+In 1788 though it was proposed to abandon the Pensacola site and relocate the presidio at the bay entrance channel, the officially approved scheme was not instituted.
 By 1793, when Spain entered another European war, the deteriorated fortifications were proposed to be augmented with the construction of a masonry redoubt and battery on Barrancas.
-When European warfare abruptly ended so did the project.
+When European warfare abruptly ended, so did the project.
 It was revived after Spain declared war on England.
 A council of war in New Orleans authorized early in 1797 the construction of a seven-gun, masonry battery or medialuna on Barrancas.
 The battery’s rear defense was planned as the Castillo de San Carlos, which held only 150 men, and was built within the earlier British ditch.
 By 1796, it was necessary to refortify the deteriorating defenses of the bay.
 The masonry Bateria de San Antonio was constructed in conjunction with the stockade, Castillo de San Carlos, at the rear of the battery.
-Construction on the bateria and castillo continued during 1797 even though a blockading British squadron captured artillery and supplies being shipped from New Orleans.
+Construction on the bateria and castillo continued during 1797, even though a blockading British squadron captured artillery and supplies shipped from New Orleans.

-The Territory of Florida officially sold the peninsula between Bayou Grande and the Pensacola Bay, which included Barrancas, to the United States for a Naval Reserve in 1832.
-On the site of Castillo de San Carlos, the U. S. Department of Engineers built, for the Department of the Navy, Fort Barrancas which was connected to the Bateria de San Antonio, which had largely been rebuilt.
+The Territory of Florida officially sold the peninsula between Bayou Grande and Pensacola Bay, which included Barrancas, to the United States for a Naval Reserve in 1832.
+On the site of Castillo de San Carlos, the U. S. Department of Engineers built, for the Department of the Navy, Fort Barrancas, which was connected to the Bateria de San Antonio, which had largely been rebuilt.

-Between 1839 and 1844 the U.S, Department of Engineers, under the supervision of W.H.
+Between 1839 and 1844, the U.S. Department of Engineers, under the supervision of W.H.
 Chase, altered the Bateria with extensive additions to the earlier Spanish masonry, though the general plan was preserved.
-The firing platform was rebuilt and the terreplein was adapted for 13 guns.
-The original Spanish structure, which was stuccoed, was embellished with ornamental architectural detailing including aileron enframements of roundel openings over the doors.
+The firing platform was rebuilt, and the terreplein was adapted for 13 guns.
+The original Spanish structure was stuccoed and embellished with ornamental architectural detailing, including aileron enframements of roundel openings over the doors.
 The Department of the Navy lands were transferred to the War Department in 1844.